Murder of Brenda Gerow: Investigation

-The crime scene was photographed and law enforcement flew over the area to take further photographs and to find any additional clues.
+The crime scene was photographed and law enforcement flew over the area to take further photographs and to look for any additional clues.
 Body decomposition was not advanced enough to completely alter her fingerprints, which were eventually taken.
 Dental information was obtained along with, years later, her DNA.
-A DNA profile from another individual was extracted from her clothing in 2006, which allowed for a DNA profile of a potential suspect to be created after the sample analysis was completed in 2007.
+A DNA profile from another individual was extracted from her clothing in 2006, which allowed for a DNA profile of a potential suspect to be created after sample analysis in 2007.
 At the time the victim was found, authorities in Tucson were unable to obtain fingerprints.
 In an effort to obtain her fingerprints, the victim's hands were removed from the body and sent to the FBI.
-While the FBI had been successful in getting fingerprints from the victim, they were not a match to any missing persons on file or to anyone arrested for a crime.
+While the FBI was successful in getting fingerprints, they did not match any missing persons on file or anyone arrested for a crime.
 The case was compared to several missing person cases but all were ruled out.

 To investigators, the style of some of her clothing suggested she could have been involved in the local county fair that had occurred at the time of her murder.
-Images of the victim's clothing have been featured on websites, National Center for Missing and Exploited Children posters, and in various news reports, in an effort to identify her.
-The victim had been walking or running through a wooded area before her death, as scratches on her body suggested.
+Images of the victim's clothing were featured on websites, National Center for Missing and Exploited Children posters, and in news reports, in an effort to identify her.
+The victim had been walking or running through a wooded area before her death, as suggested by scratches on her body.

-A "crude" sketch was created of the victim at the time initially following her discovery.
+A "crude" sketch was created of the victim following her discovery.
 It was released to the public on television and in the newspapers, yet the victim was not recognized by anyone in the area.
 After a 2012 exhumation of the body, the victim's face was digitally reconstructed after her skull was examined via a CT scan.
 The scan was sponsored by the National Center for Missing & Exploited Children in order to create an approximation of facial features and appearance when the victim was alive.

 Different theories regarding the life and demise of the victim existed.
-Investigators theorized she was a runaway as a child before she became an adult, had possibly been estranged from family, had been murdered elsewhere and dumped at a new scene, or had hitchhiked to Tucson from another location.
+Investigators theorized she was a runaway as a child before she became an adult, had possibly been estranged from family, had been murdered elsewhere and dumped at a different scene, or had hitchhiked to Tucson from another location.
 Early in the investigation, it was theorized she could have been a victim of the then-unidentified Golden State Killer, who had moved south since his criminal career began in the mid 1970s.